 Predicting this structure in a lab, using techniques such as x-ray crystallography, is painstaking work.
 Entire PhDs have been spent working out the folds of a single protein.
 The long-running CASP (Critical Assessment of Structure Prediction) competition was set up in 1994 to speed things up by pitting computerized prediction methods against each other every two years.
 But no technique ever came close to matching the accuracy of lab work.
 By 2016, progress had been flatlining for a decade.

 Within months of its AlphaGo success in 2016, DeepMind hired a handful of biologists and set up a small interdisciplinary team to tackle protein folding.
 The first glimpse of what they were working on came in 2018, when DeepMind won CASP 13, outperforming other techniques by a significant margin.
 But beyond the world of biology, few paid much attention.

 That changed when AlphaFold2 came out two years later.
-It won the CASP competition, marking the first time an AI had predicted protein structure with an accuracy matching that of models produced in an experimental lab—often with margins of error just the width of an atom.
+Its landslide victory in CASP 14 marked the first time an AI had predicted protein structure with an accuracy matching that of models produced in an experimental lab—often with margins of error just the width of an atom.
 Biologists were stunned by just how good it was.